chitranu/google-recaptcha/README.md

 ### Setting score threshold

-If you are getting a lot of spam submissions.
-You can take advantage of setting the score threshold while specifying the validation rule by setting a value between `0.1 - 1.0`.
-Read more about score threshold here:: [https://developers.google.com/recaptcha/docs/v3#interpreting_the_score](https://developers.google.com/recaptcha/docs/v3#interpreting_the_score)
+If you are getting a lot of spam submissions, you can take advantage of setting the score threshold while specifying the validation rule by setting a value between `0.1 - 1.0`.
+Read more about score threshold here: [https://developers.google.com/recaptcha/docs/v3#interpreting_the_score](https://developers.google.com/recaptcha/docs/v3#interpreting_the_score)

 ```php
 $request->validate([